What To Do First – Redesign Site or Start Google Ads?

 Both were true – they were getting prospects to their legal practice for under $30 per lead.
 Not bad!
 And they definitely needed some help with the basic management principles of Google Ads.
 After a few months, we were able to lower the cost per conversion.

 I was surprised that this questionable website was getting such a good conversion rate, and I call these “caveman conversions” because they are so easy even a caveman could get them!

 It’s a great sign of the potential in an industry.
 My thought process is – if visitors are converting on a bad site, how much better will they convert on an optimized site?
 This is why I agreed to take over this account and I’m glad I did.
-We eventually redesigned the site, gave them a much more professional image, and decreased the cost per conversion for their AdWords advertising by nearly 50%.
+We eventually redesigned the site, gave them a much more professional image, and decreased the cost per conversion for their Google Ads advertising by nearly 50%.